commercelayer/commercelayer-docs-api/resources/shipping_categories/README.md

 # Shipping categories

 Shipping categories determine which shipping methods are available for the associated SKUs.
-An order is split into more shipments if it contains line items belonging to more than one shipping category ([learn more](https://commercelayer.io/glossary/shipping_category/)).
+An order is split into more shipments if it contains line items belonging to more than one shipping category.

 ### The shipping category object